 Teach school staff about modeling

-We previously discussed how important aided language stimulation (ALS), or "modeling," is.
+Earlier, we discussed how important aided language stimulation (ALS), or "modeling," is.
 Explain to the people working with your student that AAC is like learning any language, and that it requires practice and learning from other people.
 I like to use the example that people talk to babies for almost a year before babies begin to start using words to communicate.
 That whole year is essentially modeling for spoken language!